-Millions of Californians just like you save money by buying their auto or homeowners insurance through groups like unions, clubs, retailers, group memberships and other associations.
-Insurers may also offer other discount programs by grouping together drivers and homeowners of similar professions.
-Discount programs like this are commonly referred to as ‘affinity group’ programs.
+Millions of Californians save hundreds of dollars per year by buying car insurance through groups like unions, clubs, senior associations, and professional associations.
+Insurers may also offer discount programs by grouping together consumers of similar professions who are deemed to be lower risk of having an accident.
+Discount programs like these are commonly referred to as “affinity group” programs.

 These discounts are in jeopardy.
-The California Department of Insurance (CDI) is proposing regulations that could eliminate these group insurance discounts that millions of Californians count on every month.
+California’s Insurance Commissioner, Ricardo Lara, is proposing costly new regulations that would eliminate these group insurance discounts that millions of Californians rely on to save money.

 American GI Education Forum Foundation

 California Hispanic Chamber of Commerce